GAMS-dev/gamspy/docs/cli/install.rst

 gamspy install
 ==============

-Installs addon solvers or a license to the GAMSPy installation.
+Installs add-on solvers or a license to the GAMSPy installation.

 Usage
 -----